Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights

-The Philadelphia Eagles (1-3) will battle to break their three-game losing streak as they are 3-point underdogs against the Carolina Panthers (3-1) on Sunday, October 10, 2021 at Bank of America Stadium.
-The point total is 45 for the contest.
+The Philadelphia Eagles (1-3) bring a three-game losing streak into a matchup against the Carolina Panthers (3-1) on Sunday, October 10, 2021 at Bank of America Stadium.
+Carolina is a 3-point favorite in the contest.
+The contest has an over/under of 45.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.